robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 It is hard to imagine how the posterity will classify this period of our history in which some people gains an astonishing deeply understanding of an amusing large and diversified collection of notions learning how to deal with all that immense stuff by digital technology and computers, while others are still worshipping like deity people who moved their first step in that knowledge area in the 1800.

-* [Dietro a quel nome c'è un modo](298-dietro-a-quel-nome-c-e-un-mondo.md) - an Italian 1st draft document, posted recently of Facebook still in raw format.
+* [Dietro a quel nome c'è un modo](298-dietro-a-quel-nome-c-e-un-mondo.md) - a 1st draft document written in Italian, English translation available in the topbar.

 Something that can be dismantled by someone who carry on sheltering and breeding 10 milking cows in some remote part of the world.